sophiechhoeu/Learn-React/readme.md

 on the click of the component we're unmounting the component

-1. find the element (ie myDiv) then on the onclick we're calling the unmountComponentat node function which references the parent div
+1. find the element (ie myDiv) then on the onclick we're calling the unmountComponentAtNode function which references the parent div

 ```
 var getRidOfBox = document.getElementById('myDiv')